gangliao/TIGER/README.md

 For example, issue the command `./bin/parser testCases/test-phaseI/test1.tiger -d`:

-the symbol table is shown as follows:
+The symbol table is shown as follows:

 ```bash
 [ RUN ] parsing code...